portalpayments/portalwallet/CODING_GUIDELINES.md

 Name things, rather than putting in odd wallet or program strings or numbers in the code.
 This helps the other person know what the value means.

+## Remove code, rather than comment it out

+It's just noise, nobody else will understand why it's commented out, and we can always get it back from git if we need to.

 ## Refactor on first paste

 Having a single implementation of each function lets us refactor easily.